 Choose the type of element you want to use, then use the preconfigured demo data to familiarize yourself with the element.
 When you’re ready, connect the element to your own data.
 By default, most of the elements you create use the demo data until you change the data source.
 The demo data includes a small data set that you can use to experiment with your element.

-To connect the element to your data, select Data, then select one of the following data sources:
+To connect the element to your data, select Data > Demo data, then select one of the following data sources:

 - Elasticsearch SQL — Access your data in Elasticsearch using SQL syntax.

 - Elasticsearch documents — Access your data in Elasticsearch without using aggregations.
-To use, select an index and fields, and optionally enter a query using the Lucene Query Syntax.
-Use the Elasticsearch documents data source when you have low volume datasets, to view raw documents, or to plot exact, non-aggregated values on a chart.
+To use, select a data view and fields.
+Use Elasticsearch documents when you have low-volume datasets, and you want to view raw documents or to plot exact, non-aggregated values on a chart.

-Each element can display a different data source, and pages and workpads often contain multiple data sources.
+Each element can display a different data view, and pages and workpads often contain multiple data views.

 To save, use the following options: